marcinbojko/proxmox-kvm-packer/README.md

 Q: Will you add support for other OSes?
 A: Yes, I will add support for other OSes as I need them.
 If you need support for a specific OS, please open an issue and I will try to add it.

+Q: My windows machine hangs at 'Waiting for WinRM to become available' step
+A: Update virtio drivers to the latest version.
+This issue is caused by old virtio drivers that are not compatible with Windows 10 and later versions.

 Q: Will you add support for other hypervisors?
 A: No, this repository is dedicated to Proxmox and KVM.
 If you need support for other hypervisors, please look at my other repositories